KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 If needing a medium to move makes it a prison, then existence itself becomes the prison, and "liberation" is simply the refusal to exist.
 That is not sovereignty; it is self-erasure.

-C↑→⚫→🕳️ is integration — motion completed while essence remains intact.
+C↑→⚫→🕳️ is saturation — motion completed while essence remains intact.
 E↓→♾→⚫ is static potential — motion forfeited, essence unfulfilled.
 Both states persist within ⚫ Aion's enclosure, but only centropy orients toward and completes the crossing into 🕳️ Zenon.

 The recurring inversion — that removing the medium removes containment — fails the same way: removing absolute structure removes the possibility of integration along with it.
 Ending the condition of existence ends the existence claiming to end it.